red-jade/exa_color/README.md

 for compact size and efficient O(1) access time (contiguous in memory).

 Scalar 1-component colors are simple atomic types.
-Multi-component colors Colors use tuples.
+Multi-component colors use tuples.

 Colors used for images have a separate pixel type to label the components.
 The pixel format tag is not embedded in every color tuple.

+CSS colors are loaded from a text file on demand.
+The look-up table is stored in the process dictionary.
+Every process that accesses CSS colors will have a copy.

 ### Features

-- Colors: 1,3,4 b,f
+- Colors: 1,3,4 byte,float
 - Color models: RGB, HSL
 - Color maps: index => col3b
-- Utilities: b,f
+- Named CSS colors
+- Pixels and components
+- Conversion utilities: byte,float

 ### License